cloudfoundry/routing-release/README.md

 ### Post Deploy Configuration

 Now that the release is deployed, you need to create a Shared Domain in CF and associate it with the TCP router group deployed with this release.
+You'll also need to update a quota to allow creation of TCP Routes.

-The CLI commands below require version 6.17 of the [cf CLI](https://github.com/cloudfoundry/cli).
+The CLI commands below require version 6.17 of the [cf CLI](https://github.com/cloudfoundry/cli), and must be run as admin.

-1. As admin, list available router-groups
+1. List available router-groups

 	```
 	$ cf router-groups